The New Executive Summary Explained

 - New data points

 Quote box summarize daily information on the company.
-It contains essential information on the company including dates, currencies, company location.
+It contains essential information on the company including dates, currencies, and company location.

 StockPointer® evaluates the intrinsic value of a company by adding the current value of the company and estimating the present value of Economic Profit generated by the company over time.